pingcap/tidb-operator/docs/local-dind-tutorial.md

 ## Step 1: Deploy a Kubernetes cluster using DinD

-Install and set up a Kubernetes cluster (version 1.12) using DinD for TiDB Operator with the script in our repository.
+First, make sure that the docker daemon is running, and you can install and set up a Kubernetes cluster (version 1.12) using DinD for TiDB Operator with the script in our repository:

 ```sh
 # Get the code